“What’s Up with My O?” – The Real Reasons You’re Not Having Vaginal Orgasms

 Don't believe the hype.
 Vaginal orgasms are all that, but you're not frigid or broken if your vagina isn't producing copious amounts of unmatched pleasure.

-Not everyone enjoys having their G-spot stimulated, but it’s worth a shot to potentially discover your most intense O ever.
+Not everyone enjoys G-spot stimulation, but it's worth a shot to potentially discover your most intense O ever.

-Massaging this spongy-type area with a toy or finger can trigger an intense need to urinate, but for those who can work past this odd sensation, the G-spot orgasm can be the key to those mind-melting climaxes you’ve read about, or even squirting for the first time.
+Massaging this spongy-type area with a toy or finger can trigger an intense need to urinate (no, not squirting!), but for those who can work past this odd sensation, the G-spot orgasm can be the key to those mind-melting climaxes you've read about, or even squirting for the first time.

 Now it's time to find out if yours is the ticket to sexual heaven a.k.a vaginal orgasms.